Skip to content

 body

 Specifies the body of the request.
-The default value is an empty object.
-The data should be in JSON format, separating key and value with a colon plus space (,).
+The data should be in JSON format.

 ```req